 Seventh District Update

-- Overall conditions: Economic activity in the Seventh District continued to expand at a moderate pace in late February and March.
+- Overall conditions: Economic activity in the Seventh District continued to expand at a moderate pace in April and May.

 - Consumer spending: Consumer spending increased at a slower rate, due in large part to the unseasonably warm temperatures that boosted activity in the early spring.

 - Business Spending: Business spending continued at a steady pace and inventories were generally indicated to be at comfortable levels.
 Labor market conditions were little changed, and hiring remained selective in many industries.

 - Construction and Real Estate: Construction activity increased as demand continued to be strong for multi-family construction, especially apartments, but also increased for single-family homes.
 Residential and commercial real estate conditions continued to slowly improve.

 - Manufacturing: Manufacturing production increased at a steady pace.
 Capacity utilization in the steel industry reached its highest level since the end of the recession, and the auto industry remained a source of strength.